codebar/tutorials/html/lesson5/tutorial.md

 <title>Anita Borg</title>
 ```

-Also, set a title for your page
+Also, set a heading for your page

 ```html
 <h1>Anita Borg</h1>